Niedorp

 Niedorp ([ˈnidɔr(ə)p]; West Frisian: Nierup) is a former municipality in the north-western Netherlands, in the province of North Holland and the region of West-Frisia.
-Niedorp, as well as Barsingerhorn, located in the former municipality of Niedorp, received city rights in 1415.
-Since 2012 Niedorp is a part of the new municipality of Hollands Kroon.
+Niedorp, along with neighbouring Barsingerhorn, received city rights in 1415, and since 2012 has been a part of the new municipality of Hollands Kroon.

 Population centres

-The former municipality of Niedorp consisted of the following cities, towns, villages and/or districts: Barsingerhorn, Haringhuizen, Kolhorn, Lutjewinkel, Nieuwe Niedorp, Oude Niedorp, 't Veld, Winkel, Zijdewind.
+The former municipality of Niedorp consisted of the following small towns and villages: Barsingerhorn, Haringhuizen, Kolhorn, Lutjewinkel, Nieuwe Niedorp, Oude Niedorp, 't Veld, Winkel, Zijdewind.

 Archaeology

-Prehistoric settlements from the Late Neolithic were found in De Gouw and the Groetpolder.
+Prehistoric settlements from the Late Neolithic period were found in De Gouw and the Groetpolder.
 They are covered by sediment and belong to the Single Grave Culture.
 In 1995, these sites were submitted to UNESCO's list of World Heritage Sites.
 They are currently on the tentative list.

 Local government

-The former municipal council of Niedorp consisted of 15 seats, which were divided as follows:
+The former municipal council of Niedorp consisted of 15 seats, which at the final election in 2010 divided as follows: